Your captions look perfect inside CapCut.

 - Export 5-second test

-- If flicker persists: problem is caption itself (Fix 2, 3, 6)
+- If flicker persists: problem is the caption itself (Fix 2, 3, 6)

 - If flicker disappears: interaction problem (Fix 4)